Milton Wolff

-Milton Wolff (October 7, 1915 - January 14, 2008) was an American writer and veteran of the Spanish Civil War, the last commander of the Lincoln Battalion of XV International Brigade, and a prominent communist.
+Milton Wolff (October 7, 1915 - January 14, 2008) was an American writer and activist who served as the last commander of the Lincoln Battalion during the Spanish Civil War and as an Allied intelligence operative during World War II.

 Early life

-Wolff was born on October 7, 1915 into a working class Jewish immigrant family in Brooklyn, New York.
+Wolff was born into a working class Jewish immigrant family in the Bensonhurst neighborhood of Brooklyn, New York on October 7, 1915.
 His parents originally came from Lithuania and Hungary.
-He attended the New York School of Commercial Art before joining the Civilian Conservation Corps during the Great Depression.
-He became active in the Young Communist League on returning to Brooklyn after the CCC.
+He attended the New York School of Commercial Art but dropped out to join the Civilian Conservation Corps during the Great Depression.
+He joined the Young Communist League on returning to Brooklyn from the CCC.
 It was there that he volunteered to go to Spain to fight fascism.